-- For the tempeh, fill a skillet with 1-inch of water and add tempeh.
-Bring water to a simmer over medium heat and cook tempeh 12 minutes, flipping once halfway through .
+- Fill a skillet with 1-inch of water and add tempeh.
+Bring water to a simmer over medium heat and cook tempeh 12 minutes, flipping once halfway through.
 Remove tempeh, pat dry, then transfer to a cutting board.
 Slice tempeh in half lengthwise (into two thin halves) then cut each rectangle into 16 bite-sized pieces.

-- Whisk oil, chipotle , adobo, lime juice, honey, garlic, and salt together; add tempeh pieces and toss to coat.
+- Whisk oil, chipotle, adobo, lime juice, honey, garlic, and ½ teaspoon salt together; add tempeh pieces and toss to coat.
 Cover tempeh and refrigerate at least 2 hours, or up to 24, stirring occasionally.

-- For the slaw, whisk together lime juice, vinegar, oil, honey, zest, and garlic; season with salt and pepper.
+- Whisk together 2 tablespoons lime juice, vinegar, oil, honey, 1 teaspoon lime zest, and garlic; season with salt and pepper.
 Add cabbage, apple, onion, jalapeño, parsley, and cilantro; toss to coat.
 Chill until ready to serve.

-- To assemble the tacos, lightly toast tortillas over an open flame on stovetop or under the broiler, just until they are warm and start to char on both sides.
-Scoop slaw into tortilla, arrange 4–5 tempeh pieces over slaw, garnish with avocado slices, greek yogurt, additional herbs, and a lime wedge on the side.
+- Lightly toast tortillas over an open flame on stove top or under broiler just until warm and charred on both sides.
+Scoop slaw into tortilla, arrange 4–5 tempeh pieces over slaw, top with avocado slices, greek yogurt or cashew cream, and additional herbs.
+Serve with lime wedges.